ucpu/cage/README.md

 - Image info - print information about an image
 - Image resize - batch resizing of images
 - Image untile - slices a single image with tiled sections into a sequence of individual images
+- Mesh convert - converts models from several interchange formats to glb + png, and optionally creates configuration for Cage assets
-- Mesh info - print information about a mesh
+- Mesh info - print information about a 3D model

 # Building